cosmos/cosmos-sdk/docs/architecture/adr-001-coin-source-tracing.md

 func (k Keeper) PrefixDenom(ctx Context, portID, channelID, denom string) string {
   // Get each component of the denom.
 The resulting slice will be:
   //
-  // - [ "ibc" , traceHash, baseDenom], if the denom is dirty (contains trace metadata).
+  // - [ "ibc", traceHash, baseDenom], if the denom is dirty (contains trace metadata).
   // - [ baseDenom ], if the denom has never been sent from the origin chain. denomSplit := strings.Split(denom, "/")